 If you are up for an interesting experience you can also stay in the 2500 years old cave in Little Petra.
 There is no bathroom and the toilet is “in the bushes”, but the whole stay is very interesting.
-We arrived at the location of the cave at night and we welcomed by Ayan, who is a young local Jordanian managing it.
+We arrived at the location of the cave at night and we were welcomed by Ayan, who is a young local Jordanian managing it.
 He has two caves – one smaller, where we stayed at and one bigger one for families.
 There is also a Bedouin tent nearby, where we were served tea.

-In the morning we were welcomed by two adorable puppies running around 🙂 Click here to get a discount for your next stay with Airbnb.
+In the morning we were welcomed by two adorable puppies running around 🙂

 WHERE TO STAY IN WADI RUM DESERT

 The best place to stay in Wadi Rum Desert is either in your own tent or at one of the organized camps.
-They range from budget Bedouin camps to the luxury hotels on the sand.
+They range from budget Bedouin camps to luxury hotels on the sand.
 I’ve already written an extensive post about Bedouin camping in Wadi Rum so you can head there for the details and the hotel recommendations.
 Here, I’ll share with you a brief introduction.